 The online Program Application must be submitted from January 1 through February 1 for fall 2023 admission.
 Applications submitted at times other than listed above will not be considered during the selective admissions process.

 Upon admission to the program, the student must submit the following:

 - Evidence of receiving the Hepatitis B vaccine series or a vaccine declination form

 - Other vaccinations may be required depending upon clinical facility

 - Current CPR certification (American Heart Association - Health Care Providers)

 - Criminal background check and drug screen once a year

-The Associate Degree nursing program at the Somerset Campus located in Somerset, KY and the Laurel Campus located in London, KY is accredited by the:
+The Somerset Community College Associate Degree nursing program at Somerset Community College at the Somerset and London Campus, located in Somerset and London, Kentucky is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)